web-seven/webpack-cra-runtime-config/README.md

 </div>

 # webpack-cra-runtime-plugin
+With this plugin you could still use `process.env` object in your production built application.
+Used `process.env.EVN_VAR` values not replaced in production build, but keep clean `process.env` object.

-Generate runtime configuration chunk, with .env file values as default and replaceable on server for runtime.
+For runtime configuration update, plugin generate configuration chunk `.dist` file with configuration values placeholders, which could be replaced on server side at runtime.

 ## Getting Started